 Treatment for adult scoliosis is becoming more prevalent as individuals strive to live longer and healthier lives.
-Many adults in their 30s and 40s that avoided treatment earlier in life are now noticing physical changes in posture and balance common of scoliosis.
+Many adults in their 30s and 40s who avoided treatment earlier in life are now noticing physical changes in posture and balance common of scoliosis.
 In an era where patients gain the majority of their information from online resources, it’s important to understand what’s truthful and what’s not for complex spinal deformity.
 As a scoliosis specialist, I’m here to debunk common myths surrounding treatment for adult scoliosis.

 MYTH #1: Spine surgery is my only treatment option.